Geographical Cartography and Geoinformatics – Field of study catalogue MU

 - design, work with, and use analogue and digital topographic and thematic maps

 - use GIS, Remote sensing, GPS and others ITC techniques creatively, as well as knowledge about SDI (INSPIRE, COPERNICUS, GEOSS), creation of geoinformation policies and locational strategies in the Czech Republic, EU, and overseas countries

 - use basic knowledge of how to prepare research projects, and how to communicate with people in Czech, Slovak, and other foreign languages

 - realize and manage field work, apply statistical methods effectively, analyse and synthesize individual components of natural environment

 - formulate basic problems in the system of natural environment - human society in selected regions

-- organize communication with a non-geographical community
+- manage such working (research) teams, organize communication with a non-geographical community